Backlinks break on the internet all the time.

 A visitor might excuse one broken link every now and then, but a string of broken links erodes trust in the brand and turns people away.
 It can also damage search rankings and put a squeeze on organic inbound traffic.

-Broken link building sounds great in theory, but how do you actually get started?
+Implementing a broken link building campaign sounds great in theory, but how do you actually get started?
 Here’s our step-by-step process for broken link building:

-We call this the Premium Method, simply because it requires access to the Ahrefs SEO tool, which can be a little pricey for some budgets.
-(But if you want to test out the waters, they’re currently offering a seven-day trial for $7.)
+We call this the Premium Method, simply because it requires access to the Ahrefs SEO tool, which can be a little pricey for some small SEO budgets.
+(But if you want to use Ahrefs to test the waters, they’re currently offering a seven-day trial for $7.)

 You can’t do anything without an arsenal of broken links to work with.
 And unlike most areas of marketing and business, quantity is more important than quality.

-In order for broken link building to be effective, it must be scaled.
+In order for broken link building opportunities to be effective, they must be scaled.
 And in order for it to be scaled, you have to pursue a ton of different leads.

 As a general rule of thumb, you’ll get roughly 5 to 10 links for every 100 emails you send.
 That means you have to find somewhere between 10 and 20 broken links just to capitalize on one!